 Nat is also a founding Board member and the Chairman of the Institute for the Study of Western Civilization, a non-profit evening adult education center in Cupertino, where he also takes History and Art History classes.
 Other volunteering efforts include teaching Economics to high school seniors through Junior Achievement, as well as teaching music to kindergarteners and first graders.

-Nat is an avid bicyclist, ceramicist, and electronics tinkerer.
-Currently at an LED startup, Nat has held semiconductor technology development positions with Texas Instruments and Micron Technology in Texas, Italy, and California.
+Nat is an avid bicyclist, photographer, and electronics tinkerer.
+Currently starting his own bicycle accessory company, Nat has held semiconductor technology development positions with Texas Instruments and Micron Technology in Texas, Italy, and California.
 Nat has earned a B.S. and a M.S. degree from Boston University's College of Engineering and holds two U.S. patents.

 Rebecca Wesley is a retired Stanford Librarian, now doing flute repair for her company Wesley Flute Repair.
 She plays flute and serves as the Treasurer.
 Rebecca's Stanford career included Head Librarian in the Mathematics and Computer Sciences Library, Head of Academic Computing for the Science Libraries, and System Administrator for the Computer Science department.